 - The width of the marking pen is a matter of taste.
 We used fine and ultra-fine markers and pens.
 Make sure the marker or pen is intended for use on fabrics and is permanent ink.
 Always test on a scrap.

 - Don't worry about drawing "perfect" lines when tracing.
-The hand drawn or sketched look adds character.
+The hand drawn look adds character.

 - Lettering (for example, a name or saying) can be added.
 Trace the letters on the paper design before tracing it on the fabric.
 Check out possible fonts and sizes on your word processing program.
 Print out the letters for tracing.